frieduellister/frieduellister.github.io/pages/oslo-penguin-cup/oslo-penguin-cup-2025.md

 ### Friday from 18:00:

-- Rigging
+- 18:00 Rigging
+- 19:00 Table training for table staff
-- Rules briefing for staff
+- 20:00 Rules briefing for staff

 ### Saturday from 09:00: